 Top 5 Reasons to Become a Pro Bono Lawyer with Children’s Law Center

-It’s a fact: There aren’t enough hours in the day for Children’s Law Center’s 100-person staff of lawyers, social workers and investigators to assist each child and family in DC that needs a lawyer.
+It’s a fact: There aren’t enough hours in the day for Children’s Law Center’s nearly 100-person staff of lawyers, social workers and investigators to assist each child and family in DC that needs a lawyer.
 That’s why, for the past 20 years, Children’s Law Center has partnered with lawyers within the government, corporate in-house counsel and DC’s top law firms.

 Today that network has grown to more than 500 pro bono lawyers who help us advocate so that every DC child can grow up with a loving family, good health and a quality education.
 With the help of pro bono support, Children’s Law Center is able to reach 5,000 children and families a year.
 But our pro bono lawyers don’t go it alone.
 While they give back to their communities in a big way, Children’s Law Center provides an array of support and resources to ensure their success.

 While many of the pro bono lawyers we work with are legal experts in everything from mergers and acquisitions to intellectual property, they also care deeply about making the District safe for all children.
 Through a variety of resources and personal mentoring, Children’s Law Center empowers lawyers who may spend the majority of their time practicing, say, tax law, and become adept family law attorneys who can powerfully fight for our client’s best interest.
 Here are the top five reasons you, or someone you know, should volunteer to become a pro bono attorney with us: